 OR

 (a) It is associated with an overlying (but not necessarily immediately overlying) E horizon (i.e. Ea horizon) in which weathered films on sand and silt particles are either absent, very thin or discontinuous, so that the colour of the horizon is mainly determined by the colours of the uncoated grains.
-The moist colour value is 4 or more (or a dry colour value is 5 or more).
+The moist colour value of the E horizon is 4 or more (or a dry colour value is 5 or more).
 It has higher colour value or lower chroma and less well developed pedality than an underlying B horizon;

 and

-(b) The B (or some subhorizon of the B) horizon is 5 cm or more thick and meets the requirements of a Bs (or Bs(g) or Bs(f)) horizon because it has a strong or very strong reactive-aluminium test, and at least one of the following:
+(b) The B horizon (or some part of it) is 5 cm or more thick and meets the requirements of a Bs (or Bs(g) or Bs(f)) horizon because it has a strong or very strong reactive-aluminium test, and at least one of the following:

 Reddish hue and highest chroma at the top of the horizon, or